-In these early years Bohr's aim seems to have been the gradual construction of an effective instrument of prediction which he hoped would act as a stimulus and as an aid towards the invention of a new atomic theory in the full sense of the word. [...]
-Compare this extremely condensed account with the following quotation from Popper's widely read 'Three Views of Human Knowledge': 'Today the view of physical science founded by Oslander, Cardinal Bellarmino, and Bishop Berkeley [who according to Popper declare either all of physics, or particular physical theories to be instruments of prediction only] has won the battle without another shot being fired.
-Without any further debate about the philosophical issue, without producing any new argument the instrumentalistic view . . . has become the accepted dogma.
-It may well now be called the 'official view' Considering this quotation we can at once accept the assertion that instrumentalism is a well-entrenched belief of many contemporary physicists and that it is accepted by them as a matter of course, and 'without debate'.
-Trying to explain this phenomenon we can point to the complete lack of historical perspective on the part of the younger generation who 'received quantum mechanics served up ready made' ([87], 219) and who 'do not know the debates that settled [important] issues . . . for the fathers of the quantum theory'.
-But must we not say that the remarks of Popper and of some more recent critics of the Copenhagen Interpretation exhibit the very same ignorance or neglect of background knowledge?
-The realism-instrumentalism issue, after all, was one of the most central and most hotly debated topics of the older quantum theory and it was discussed to such an extent that its repercussions should have reached the ears even of a philosopher.
-Every paper of Bohr's emphasizes that so far an instrument of prediction is all one can have and that this shortcoming is due to the absence of unrefuted hypotheses about the nature of atomic processes.
-How does this fit with Popper's 'without any further debate'? - \cite{PKF}, page 279-280 \end{quote}
+In these early years Bohr's aim seems to have been the gradual construction of an effective instrument of prediction which he hoped would act as a stimulus and as an aid towards the invention of a new atomic theory in the full sense of the word. [...] - \cite{PKF}, page 279-280 \end{quote}